hpatnadeeshan/MS-2/README.md

 ### Testing User Stories

-As a user/player I see most of the user stories are staisfied
+As a user/player, I see most of the user stories are satisfied

 + As a player, I can see a grid of face-down cards containing images of carrots, traps, and a dog on the back of each card when I start the game.
-+ As a player I can flipped 2 cards at a time.
++ As a player I can flip 2 cards at a time.
-+ As a player, I see earn points when I flip over two matching cards with images of carrots and lose points when I flip over two matching cards with trap images.
++ As a player, I earn points when I flip over two matching cards with images of carrots and lose points when I flip over two matching cards with trap images.
-+ As a player, I see the game to end immediately if I select a card with a dog image, resulting in a loss.
++ As a player, I see the game end immediately if I select a card with a dog image, resulting in a loss.
-+ As a player, I can  play continuously until the rabbit reaches its hole, unless I lose.
++ As a player, I can play continuously until the rabbit reaches its hole unless I lose.
-+ As a player, I can see that game have levels and a total score, and I want these to be visible at all times in status bar.
++ As a player, I can see that the game has levels and a total score, and I want these to be visible at all times in the status bar.
-+ As a player,I can see how much time it took to win the game in status bar.
++ As a player, I can see how much time it took to win the game in the status bar.
-+ As a player, I can reset the game at anytime during play restart button in controls.
++ As a player, I can reset the game at any time during the play restart button in the controls.
 + As a player, I see the game to have animations, a visually appealing design, sound effects, and responsiveness across all devices.
-+ As a player, I see that the game to be enjoyable, strategic, challenging, and to encourage the use of memory skills.
++ As a player, I see the game to be enjoyable, strategic, and challenging, and to encourage the use of memory skills.

-But the following user story has not been addressed because I deemed it unimportant, and it may vary from one game to another.
+However the following user story has not been addressed because I deemed it unimportant, and it may vary from one game to another.

-+ As a player I cant see the number of movement I have done
++ As a player I can see the number of movements I have done

 ### Problems Encountered

-While I was developing the game I encountered several bugs.However I identifeid main 3 bugs that are critical for the game.
+While I was developing the game I encountered several bugs.
+However, I identified main 3 bugs that are critical for the game.

 1. **Can flip cards while checking for a match.**